-Introduces the student to health occupations career options by providing an overview of each career path offered by the CC.
+Introduces the student to health occupations career options by providing an overview of each career path offered by City College at MSU Billings.
 After completion of this course, students will be able to make an informed decision regarding the health care path most appropriate to their interests.

 2 cr.
 (2 lec/wk)

 Introduces the health care system, the health care team, and basic health care skills.
 Classroom theory and basic skills are integrated and practiced in the campus laboratory.